Upcoming Events for Students

 - experience a taste of Warwick with like-minded peers at one of the UK’s highest ranked universities

-- enjoy nine nights on Warwick’s beautiful self-contained campus
+- enjoy ten nights on Warwick’s beautiful self-contained campus

-- choose from two courses taught by top Warwick faculty - Economics and Finance or A Taste of Social Sciences
+- choose from three courses taught by top Warwick faculty - Economics and Finance, Social Sciences or Science and Engineering

-- live alongside Warwick student ambassadors fully participating in the programme
+- live alongside student ambassadors (current Warwick students)

 - have a great mix of academic and personal development sessions as well as social and cultural activities